 On one kickoff, Georgia Tech kicker Jim Preas attempted to boot the ball through the uprights.
 He sprinted to the end zone, where a Cumberland player fell after backpedaling into the goal post.
 The ball bounced off his head and into Preas’ hands for an unbelievable touchdown.

 A wild dog on the field chased a Cumberland player on another kickoff.
 That player — John “Johnny Dog” Nelson — was actually a sportswriter who had played football before.

 In maybe the most famous play of the game, Nelson fumbled the ball.
 He shouted for Allen, who had entered the game for a few plays, to pick it up.
 Allen replied, “You dropped it, you pick it up!”

 On another kickoff (sensing a theme yet?), a Cumberland player who went by “Pee Wee” — who was assured by Allen he’d never have to touch the ball — was given the snap and immediately tossed the ball and ran off the field in fear.

 Cumberland’s golden opportunity to score came on a kickoff in which Georgia Tech players overran the returner.
 Left with nothing but open space ahead of him, he tripped over his own player at their 20-yard-line.
 That teammate was looking for his glasses at the time.

-On the final play of the game, Cumberland successfully blocked an extra point when Vichy Woods climbed his teammates human pyramid style.
+On the final play of the game in the fourth quarter, Cumberland successfully blocked an extra point when Vichy Woods climbed his teammates human pyramid style.
 His face, however, paid the price.